mariok/pinemup/ReadMe.txt

     - added german translation
     - changed "active" symbol in menus from '#' to '->'
     - only one instance of settings-dialog and category-dialog allowed
+    - BUGFIX: buttons in popup-messages are displayed in the current language
     - many internal code improvements

   0.4: